pyroscope/rtorrent-ps/README.rst

 There is an AUR package
 `rtorrent-pyro-git <https://aur.archlinux.org/packages/rtorrent-pyro-git/>`_
 for Arch Linux.
-If you have problems installing it, contact *the maintainer* of the package.
+If you have problems installing it, contact *the maintainer* of that package.
+It is *not* the same as you get from using ``build.sh``, and entirely unsupported by *this* project.

 Building the Debian Package